thejasrao262003/adk-agent-learning/1-basic-agent/readme.md

 ## Important Tips

 ### Root Agent Requirement
-- Ensure inside ADK there is at least one root_agent
+- Ensure inside ADK there is at least one root_agents

 ### Essential Properties
 The following properties are crucial for agent configuration: